-Cost of revenue, net primarily consists of expenses related to hosting our service, including the costs of data center capacity, credit card processing fees, third-party software license fees, outsourcing costs to support customer service and outsourcing costs to support and process our patented scanning technology, net of consideration from a vendor.
+Cost of revenue, net primarily consists of expenses related to hosting our service, including the costs of data center capacity, credit card processing fees, third-party software license fees, outsourcing costs to support customer service and outsourcing costs to support our patented scanning technology SmartScan, net of consideration from a vendor.
 Additional costs include amortization of finance right-of-use assets, amortization expense on capitalized software development costs and personnel-related expenses, including stock-based compensation and employee costs attributable to supporting our customers and maintenance of our platform.

 Consideration from a vendor is related to the Expensify Card.
 We use a third-party vendor to issue Expensify Cards and process the related transactions.
-When purchases are made with the Expensify Card, a fee is charged by the card network to the merchant (also known as "interchange").
 The vendor is contractually entitled to the interchange through its relationships with the card network and card issuing bank.
-The vendor keeps a portion of the interchange for their services, and our agreement with the vendor results in us receiving the remainder of the interchange less the amount retained by the vendor (our remainder portion, "Expensify interchange amount").
+The vendor keeps a portion of the interchange for their services, and our agreement with the vendor results in us receiving the remainder of the interchange (our remainder portion, "Expensify interchange amount").
 The vendor also charges us fees ("vendor fees") for the services it provides to us.
 Due to the nature of the vendor agreement, we do not record the Expensify interchange amount as revenue.
-Instead, the net of the Expensify interchange amount and vendor fees are paid to us, and we record it as "Consideration from a vendor, net," a contra expense in Cost of revenue, net.
-The following summarizes these various amounts for the periods presented:
+Instead, the net of the Expensify interchange amount and vendor fees are paid to us, which we record as "Consideration from a vendor, net," a contra expense in Cost of revenue, net in the Consolidated Statements of Operations.
+The following summarizes these various amounts for each of the periods presented:

 Year ended December 31,

-2022 2021 2020
+2023 2022

-- (in t housands)
+(in thousands)

-Expensify interchange amount \$ 6,832 \$ 3,128 \$ 1,096
+Expensify interchange amount \$ 11,144 \$ 6,832

-Vendor fees (616) (225) (90)
+Vendor fees (1,009) (616)

-Consideration from a vendor, net \$ 6,216 \$ 2,903 \$ 1,006
+Consideration from a vendor, net \$ 10,135 \$ 6,216